 There are many things you need to know as the owner of a Psittacine (Parrot); this is not an easy pet and there is a lot of bad information out there.
-This section we will focus on how to care properly for your avian.
+We have sections on Diet and Behavior and Dangers so in this section we will focus on the “other things” that you need to know to care properly for your bird.

 The basic tests are: